arriven/db1000n/README.md

 ### Use VPN (if you are in Ukraine)!

-- Switch to Russia if possible.
+- Switch to Russia if possible
 - Don't use Ukraine as a VPN location!
-- But any other country or VPN location is okay.
+- But any other country or VPN location is okay
 - Stay safe!

 ### For dummies